-- Create a temporary vault on the Active Store and copy the required data from the Inactive Store to the newly created vault on the Active Store.
+- Create a temporary vault on the Active Store and copy the required data from the Open Store to the newly created vault on the Active Store.
 This action will automatically index the emails and make them discover ready.

 - Give self-service access to the end-user.

 - Adjust the security settings as required.

 - Remove access and vault are the user's work is done.